-There are a number of amendments to IFRS that have been issued by the IASB that become mandatory in a subsequent accounting period including: Amendments to References to Conceptual Framework in IFRS Standards, Definitions of a Business - Amendments to IFRS 3 and Definition of Material - Amendments to IAS1 and IAS8.
+There are a number of amendments to IFRS that have been issued by the IASB that become mandatory in a subsequent accounting period including: COVID-19 Related Rent Concessions - Amendment to IFRS 16 and Interest Rate Benchmark Reform Phase 2 - Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16.

 The Group has evaluated these changes and none are expected to have a significant impact on these consolidated financial statements.